QuotationFactory/QF.WebApp.SDK/README.md

 ### onLocationChange

-You can define how to handle location changes by defining the `options.onLocationChage` method.
+You can define how to handle location changes by defining the `options.onLocationChange` method.

 ```javascript
 // deep link integration using window.location.hash